davidbliu/pbl-portal/documentation/webmaster.md

 # proposed restructure

 * webmaster is an exec on the exec team
+	* hard to know what to build without the inside scoop
+	* can't oversee how projects are used: removes a lot of the incentive for creating them
 * webmasters job is
 	* make sure portal is running. re-deploy at least 1/week.
 	* make sure wiki works